censoredplanet/censoredplanet/docs/hyperquackv2.rst

 * :code:`Ip` : String
     The Ip address of the vantage point used in this trial.
 * :code:`Location`
-    The location of the aforementioned vantage point.
+    The location of the vantage point.
 This field has two
     subfields:

     * :code:`country_name` : String